TL;DR

 - You want to see complaint history with resolutions.
 A BBB profile shows how many complaints a business has received and how it responded.
 That track record is real evidence of behavior under stress.

 - You are checking a non-home-services business.
-Auto dealers, contractors outside our covered trades, financial services, retail — BBB covers far more categories than ProFix does.
+Auto dealers, contractors outside home-services trades, financial services, retail — BBB covers far more categories than ProFix does.

 How to verify any contractor (regardless of directory)